 The most common symptoms of PID are lower belly pain, irregular menstrual cycles, vaginal bleeding when you are not having your period, vaginal discharge, and painful or frequent urinating.
 HIV+ women who develop PID should be carefully followed by their health care providers since they may need to be hospitalized and treated with antibiotics.

 Many HIV+ women experience menstrual changes or irregularities.
 These changes to your menstrual cycle (or period) are less common if you have a high CD4 count and are taking HIV drugs.
-For more information on the types of menstrual changes HIV+ women experience and the effects of HIV and HIV drugs on women's periods, see our Menstrual Changes info sheet.
+For more information on the types of menstrual changes HIV+ women experience and the effects of HIV and HIV drugs on women's periods, see The Well Project's article on Menstrual Changes.

 Some studies have suggested that women with HIV may experience menopause earlier than HIV-negative women.
 This may be due to one or more of many factors including anemia, decreased hormone production, illness, weight loss, effects of HIV drugs, effects of street drugs, or smoking.

-For more information about menopause, its symptoms, and options for relieving those symptoms, see the Menopause info sheet.
+For more information about menopause, its symptoms, and options for relieving those symptoms, see The Well Project's article on Menopause.